lucasmazo32/dilution/README.md

 ## Getting started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running, follow these simple steps.

 Clone or fork the [repository](https://github.com/lucasmazo32/dilution).

-After clonning and changing directory, run in your terminal:
+After cloning and changing directory, run in your terminal:

 > ``` npm install ```